rubymonsters/ruby-for-beginners/source/10-writing_methods.md

 All of this is about the *data* part.
 Methods on the other hand are about the *doing interesting things* part.

+In this chapter we'll have a closer look at the anatomy of a method, and you'll learn how to implement, and use, your own methods.

 ## Methods define behaviour

 Methods are all about defining *behaviour*, so that they can be applied to